-How do I work on my marriage when your husband tells you everything in his life is in the air right now OR tells you “I’m sorry I’ve been living your life.
+How do I work on my marriage when my husband tells me everything in his life is in the air right now , he’s unhappy in marriage OR tells you “I’m sorry I’ve been living your life.
 You wanted kids and to get married, not me!”
 We’ve been together for 17 years now.
 How can I move on from that?
 I’m hurting right now.

 Dr. Zoe Answered:

 Your husband is going through something right now that’s making him question all of his choices in life.
-Unfortunately, that includes you and the kids too.
+Unfortunately, that includes you and the kids, too.
 Maybe it’s true that he felt pressured to get married and have children.
-Maybe it’s actually that he’s unhappy with how his life is turning out and he’s creating a new story that takes the responsibility away from him and his choices.
+Maybe it’s actually that he’s unhappy in marriage, with how his life is turning out, and he’s creating a new story that takes the responsibility away from him and his choices.

 Either way, you are in a world of pain and your job is to shore yourself up and ride out this storm.
 It’s easy to hunker down in hurt and become defensive and distance yourself from him.
 Don’t do that.
 The hard thing is to face this thing head-on and be open to talking about the difficult, very painful things with him.